TooCodeSavvy/maildir-to-mbox-converter/README.md

 # Maildir to Mbox Converter

 A Python script for converting emails from Maildir format to Mbox format.
 This is useful for creating backups or migrating emails to another email client.

+## Context

+This script can be particularly helpful for transferring email files from DirectAdmin (located at `imap/domain.nl/info/Maildir`) to another hosting service that only accepts importing emails in MIME or Mbox format.
+The resulting `output.mbox` file can then be imported into the Roundcube webmail interface.

 ## Requirements